jamieweb/travis-ci_csp-tester/README.md

     /page1/
     /page2/

 You do not need to include the scheme, hostname or domain.
 Just the path is required like in the examples above.
+If you want to exclude the root path (i.e. the homepage), just put `/` into the relevant exclusions file.

 You can use either file or both at the same time, the script checks inside both of them for each report.